 As a feedback from these experimental findings to the theoretical development, we demonstrate an alternative theory, which is more consistent with observed behavior than the standard theory.
 This section ignores the heterogeneity of strategies the subjects employed.
-We replace this heterogeneity with the common knowledge assumption on the strategy that players employ.
+We replace this heterogeneity with the common knowledge assumption about the strategy that players employ.

 The purpose of this section is to associate our subjects' behavior with their aspects of psychology and bounded rationality.
-To be more precise, we permit each player to be motivated by not only pure self-interest but also reciprocity.
-We permit each player to be often naïve enough to select actions at random.
+More precisely, we permit each player to be motivated by not only pure self-interest but also reciprocity.
+In addition, we permit each player to be often naïve enough to select actions at random.
 We further permit the degrees of such reciprocity and naiveté to be dependent on the level of monitoring accuracy.

-By incorporating reciprocity and naïveté into equilibrium analysis, we characterize the underlying behavioral model of preferences that makes the retaliation intensity implied by the g-TFT equilibria increasing in the level of monitoring accuracy, i.e., more consistent with our experimental findings.

-In order to focus on the incentives at the second and later rounds, this section will simply write (r(a), r(b)) instead of (q, r(a), r(b)) for any g-TFT strategy.
-Fix an arbitrary $\underline{p} \in (\frac{1}{2}, 1)$ as the lower bound of monitoring accuracy.
+By incorporating reciprocity and naïveté into equilibrium analysis, we characterize the underlying behavioral model of preferences that makes the retaliation intensity implied by the g-TFT equilibria increasing at the level of monitoring accuracy, that is, more consistent with our experimental findings.
+In order to focus on the incentives in the second and later rounds, this section simply writes (r(a), r(b)) instead of (q, r(a), r(b)) for any g-TFT strategy.
+We fix an arbitrary $\underline{p} \in (\frac{1}{2}, 1)$ as the lower bound of monitoring accuracy.